What is counselling/psychotherapy?

 Counselling & psychotherapy have a multitude of modalities, approaches and techniques and forms.
 My theoretical orientation is Integrative, which incorporates psychodynamic, humanistic and transpersonal aspects.
 Read more on my clinical model.

-For referrals, ultimately the decision is yours, so it may be helpful to do some research.
-I have included two links below from the BACP and UKCP as a starting point.
+For self referrals, ultimately the decision is yours, so it may be helpful to do some research.
+I have included two links below from the professional bodies, BACP and UKCP as a starting point.

 I am seeking therapy for my child (under 18) - how does that work?